Capillary/api-documentation/source/includes/_organizationSource.md

 `https://{host}/v2/entity/extended_field_config`

-### Request Attributes
+### Request Body Parameters
-Attribute | Description
+Attribute | Datatype | Description
 --------- | -----------
-extendedFieldId* | Specify the unique id of the extended field that you want to show/hide createdOn | Date on which the field is created createdBy | User id who created the extended field modifiedOn | Current date modifiedBy | User id who is hideDisplay* | Value: true, false mandatory | Value: true, false updatable | Specify `true` to allow updating extended field values, `false` to disable updating extended field values position |Specify the position order of the extended field on the UI
+extendedFieldId* | long | Specify the unique id of the extended field that you want to show/hide createdOn | date | Date on which the field is created in `YYYY-MM-DD` format. createdBy | string | Unique id of the user that created the extended field. modifiedOn | date | Date when the extended field is updated (usually the Current date) modifiedBy | date | Unique id of the user that modified the extended field. hideDisplay* | boolen | Pass `true` to hide the extended field on UI, `false` to show extended field. mandatory | boolen | Pass `true` to make the extended a mandatory option on the UI, `false` to make it an optional field. updatable | boolean | Specify `true` to allow updating extended field values once entered, `false` to disable updating extended field values position | boolean | Specify the position order of the extended field on the UI.